RicoJia/ricojia.github.io/_posts/2026/2026-05-03-NDT-iEKF-Tightly-Coupled-Lio.markdown

 \hat{x}^+_k = \hat{x}^-_k \oplus \delta x, \qquad P^+_k = (I - KJ)\,P^-_k
 $$

 **Why is this loosely coupled and less informative?** Yes — this *is* loosely coupled: LiDAR is processed independently by ICP, which produces a pose estimate that is then fused into the filter, exactly matching the loosely-coupled definition.

+ICP minimizes

+$$
+\sum_i \lVert\mathbf{e}_i\rVert^2
+$$

-ICP minimizes $\sum_i \lVert\mathbf{e}_i\rVert^2$ without any knowledge of $P^-_k$.
+without any knowledge of $P^-_k$.
 The resulting $\delta x_\text{ICP}$ is optimal for the scan-matching problem *alone*, but it discards the individual residual structure of all $N$ point pairs.
 When handed to the ESKF as a single synthetic observation, the filter cannot exploit those $N$ independent constraints individually — making it less informative than if the raw point residuals were incorporated directly.
 That is what Alternative 2 does.

 ---